mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 with the company for several months and help them on an ongoing project or something like that?

 **Chris:** [00:26:02] It depends.
-Definitely.
-Um, there's.
-Work that it doesn't make sense to hire me to do, right.
-Like the, um, if you just want a couple of buttons created on a site or like some CSS written or, um, like a, a one off, uh, pipeline built or something like that, I'm probably not the best person to do that because my rate is not commensurate with that work, right?
+Definitely, um, there's work that it doesn't make sense to hire me to do, right?
+Like the, um, if you just want a couple of buttons created on a site or like some CSS written or, um, like a, a one off, uh, CI pipeline built or something like that, I'm probably not the best person to do that because my rate is not commensurate with that work, right?
 You probably want somebody who is a bit earlier in their career who maybe has a little bit less experience, um, who needs to gain some experience to do those.
 Um, so I'll come in, uh, and like advise on a JAM stack adoption, uh, process, right?
-Like this company wants to move their sites from whatever they're doing to more of a JAM stack approach to simplify their dev ops pipelines and things like that.
+Like this company wants to move their sites from whatever they're doing to more of a JAM stack approach to simplify their DevOps pipelines and things like that.
 Um, and I can give a lot of advice around from, to get them from where they are, to where they need to be.
-Um, and that can come from just like a one hour conversation all the way to like, Here's a week and I will come back with a written document about a year, all my suggestions on what you need to do to get it from here to there.
+Um, and that can come from just like a one hour conversation all the way to like, Here's a week and I will come back with a written document about here are all my suggestions on what you need to do to get it from here to there.
 Um, and this is the business value that you'll get out of that.
 And then they can make the decision informed now about whether that's the right move or not.
 Um, and then there's a longer term contracts, right?
-So the work I did with say Gatsby, for example, uh, they wanted me to actually do work on their community and their, um, Uh, open source project and things like that.
+So the work I did with say Gatsby, for example, uh, they wanted me to actually do work on their community and their, um, uh, open source project and things like that.
-So I was writing code and doing, and doing user research and working with the community to, uh, bring Gatsby themes to life.
-And some other things like Gaspe plugin, MDX, um, and that is a longer term R and D project.
+So I was writing code and doing, and doing user research and working with the community to, uh, bring Gatsby Themes to life.
+And some other things like gatsby-plugin-mdx, um, and that is a longer term R&D project.
 Uh, so that was framed more as a retainer than a, um, like short term project.

-**Michaela:** [00:27:50] So I think what is super interesting for me and for many of them and listeners, I guess, is how do you get started with that?
+**Michaela:** [00:27:50] So, I think what is super interesting for me and for many of them and listeners, I guess, is how do you get started with that?
-You're a little bit outlined did that you were actually already free in your early career.
+You're a little bit outlined did that you were actually already freelancing in your early career.
 Then you went to work with some of the startups and some companies, and then you went back to, uh, independent consultancy work.
-So what would you advise somebody that wants to, you know, Get their own things start their own business.
+So what would you advise somebody that wants to, you know, get their own things, start their own business.
 Maybe not the same thing as you did, but in the software engineering, you know, in the software engineering area, what are some good ways to maybe get exposure?
-Um, I think I heard you saying once, uh, be visible and people will come to you, but Hmm.
-How, how does that work?
-How can we help?
-How can we achieve something like that?
+Um, I think I heard you saying once, uh, be visible and people will come to you, but, hmm, how, how does that work?
+How can we, you know, how can we achieve something like that?
 How can we even kickstart it, get the foot in the door.

-I **Chris:** [00:28:41] think that, um, people, uh, grossly overestimate, the amount of writing you need to do on the internet to be perceived as an expert in a field.
+**Chris:** [00:28:41] I think that, um, people, uh, grossly overestimate, the amount of writing you need to do on the internet to be perceived as an expert in a field.
 The truth is that most people don't write about stuff.
 Uh, so with, say three to five well-written blog posts, you can be a visible expert in a specific field that you want to start freelancing or consulting in, or, uh, however you want to approach it, right?
-Um, And that's, that's really my advice.
+Um, and that's, that's really my advice.
 Um, I will caveat that with say I got my start like 10 years ago, right?
 So, um, yes, I know that this works, uh, I've seen people do it today.
 Um, but keep in mind that I started a long time ago.
 Um, and I've been doing this for awhile, so like, my advice for